Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Problem description

-All injectors are placed at the bottom of the reservoir, at left side of Figure \ref{fig3}.
-A cluster of 6 producers has been strategically placed at the opposite side of the aquifer as far away as possible from the injectors with the exception of two producers, highlighted in the figure, placed closer to the injectors for pressure maintenance.
+All injectors are placed at the bottom of the reservoir, on the left side of Figure \ref{fig3}.
+A cluster of six producers has been strategically placed at the opposite side of the aquifer as far away as possible from the injectors, with the exception of two producers, highlighted in the figure, placed closer to the injectors for pressure maintenance.
 This specific placement and the predefined scheduling will be referred to throughout this work as the "placement optimum" configuration for easy reference.
-Note that the number of producers had been deliberately exaggerated to demonstrate the value of the modified kernel function developed for the GP surrogate \cite{fotias2024optimization}. \\\\ Building upon this, the attention now turns to optimizing the injection and production rates over the envisaged injection period.
+Note that the producer count was chosen to highlight the benefit of the permutation-invariant kernel in the well-placement benchmark \cite{fotias2024optimization}. \\\\ Building upon this, the attention now turns to optimizing the injection and production rates over the envisaged injection period.
 Based on the results of the optimal configuration achieved, the CO$_2$ injection rate profile can be seen in the blue line of Figure \ref{fig4}.
 In this work, two approaches will be utilized for optimization, one with a single objective function and a few decision variables ($\approx 10$) and a multi-objective optimization problem with many decision variables ($\approx 1000$).
-The finite width stochastic BNNs utilized have three hidden layers of 100 fully connected neurons each.
+The finite-width BNN surrogates (SVI, NUTS, Dropout) use three hidden layers of 100 fully connected neurons each.
 The models are named as seen in Table \ref{tab3}.

 The BO framework is built upon Li's work \cite{li2023study} that utilizes Gpytorch \cite{gardner2018gpytorch} and Botorch \cite{balandat2020botorch} for the models and BO with the addition of Pyro \cite{bingham2019pyro} for the NUTS and SVI models.
 The framework consists of selecting 15 initial points for evaluation and subsequently performing 15 BO iterations for each model, selecting the 4 best candidate points to be evaluated and updating the training dataset each time.
+This results in 15 initial simulations plus 15 batches of 4 evaluations (75 simulations per model/run).